 Create a hard budget for your regular operating expenses, and stick to it.
 This will help you ensure that you’re not overspending to run your business.
 Consider applying for a business loan to gain the financing needed to cover your operating expenses.

 2. Timing payments poorly

 Problem: Your payments aren’t organized.
 You might rely on suppliers or lenders to stock up on inventory or access working capital.
 You’ll need to repay them in a timely manner to keep your business relationships strong and build your business credit.
 Late payments may be reported to credit bureaus by your suppliers, which can damage your credit health and make it difficult to secure financing.
 This is just one of many reasons why your business credit health is important.

 Making payments on time is always important.
 But making these payments too close to one another can put a strain on your business bank account and your cash flow.

 Solution: Organize your bills, invoices, and other payment due dates in one calendar.
 Prioritize your payments based on who you owe, how much you owe them, and the last possible date you can pay without incurring late penalties.
 Spacing out your payments can help you reduce the strain on your cash flow, allowing you to remain cash flow positive.
 If you’re still having trouble with repayments, see if you can negotiate discounts, extended repayment terms, or partial repayment options.
+Having the right supplier for your business will be able to help you negotiate repayment options.
 If you’ve built up strong business credit and can demonstrate this to suppliers, they may be willing to offer you more flexibility.